 When I bake low-carb dessert recipes I always use almond flour and coconut flour.
 But this type I didn’t have almond flour in my pantry.
 So, I decided to go for hazelnut flour and I loved the result.
 And since it is a nut flour just like almond flour, it is also loaded with good fats for your.

 Nut flours are great for low-carb baking because it tastes pretty similar to regular flour.
 That’s why this low-carb pumpkin bread tastes almost as traditional pumpkin bread.
-I actually prefer pumpkin bread made with nut flour because the bread is moister and softer.
+I actually prefer pumpkin bread made with nut flour because the bread is moister and softer, for example, this Paleo Chocolate Pumpkin Cake that uses almond flour is so soft!
+And this Healthy Pumpkin Chocolate Chip Bread uses coconut flour, making it SO moist.

 Why do I use coconut flour to make this low-carb pumpkin bread recipe?